 Vivy: Flourite Eye’s Song

-When highly evolved AIs set out to annihilate humanity, the ensuing carnage fills the air with the scent of fresh blood and charred corpses.
+When highly evolved AIs set out to annihilate humanity, the ensuing carnage fills the air with the scent of fresh blood and charred bodies.
 In a frantic attempt to avert the disaster, a scientist stakes everything on a relic from the past.

 Turning the clock back a century, AIs are already a part of human society, designed with certain goals that must be completed during their lifespan.
 Vivy, the world’s first self-aware AI, is a singer tasked with spreading joy through her voice.
 She strives to pour her heart out into her presentations in a theme park where she rarely has a proper audience and is bound to repeat it day after day—that is, unless an advanced AI from the future comes before her and enlists her help in ending a horrific war a hundred years in the making.
-Vivy is thrown on a century-long adventure to avert the violent history that awaits her, with no time to digest the truth that turns her world upside down.
+Vivy is thrown on a century-long adventure to avert the aggressive history that awaits her, with no time to digest the truth that turns her world upside down.

 Check Out: 17 Awesome Anime Like Kiss X Sis